variantstudios/wisdomwaysacupuncture.com/_drafts/acupuncture-continues-to-go-mainstream-were-not-quacks-anymore.md

 #### How western medicine addresses blood stagnation

-Because "blood stagnation" is not recognized by western medicine as an underlying diagnosis (except in a systemic blood disorder such as thrombophilia), they treat each manifestation of it as a separate issue.
-If there's endometriosis, they'll do laparascopic surgery.
+Because "blood stagnation" is not recognized by western medicine as an underlying diagnosis (except in a systemic blood disorder such as [thrombophilia](https://en.wikipedia.org/wiki/Thrombophilia){: target="_blank"}), they treat each manifestation of it as a separate issue.
+If there's endometriosis, they'll do [laparascopic surgery](https://www.healthline.com/health/endometriosis/laparoscopy-for-endometriosis){: target="_blank"}.
 If there's a fibroid, they surgically remove that as well.
 If there's other sorts of benign masses or tumors, again their general strategy is to remove them.

 #### The problem with this approach is that the masses just keep coming back.